-Sometimes it is desirable to open a pull request when the code is not quite ready to be merged.
-This is a good idea, for example, if you want to get an early opinion on a coding descision.
-If this is the case, you should mark the pull request as a draft on GitHub.
+Sometimes it is desirable to open a PR when the code is not quite ready to be merged.
+This is a good idea, for example, if you want to get an early opinion on a coding decision.
+If this is the case, you should mark the PR as a draft on GitHub.

 Once the work is ready to be reviewed, you may want to assign a reviewer, if you think someone would be well suited to review this change.
 It is worth messaging them on, for example, Slack, as well as requesting their review on GitHub.

-Branches named release-* are protected branches; code must be approved by a reviewer before being added to them, and automated tests will be run on pull requests to these branches.
+Branches named release-* are protected branches; code must be approved by a reviewer before being added to them, and automated tests will be run on PRs to these branches.
 If code is to be included in the release, it must be pulled into this branch from master.

 Release branches should have the format release-major.minor.x, starting from release-0.1.x.
 When the code is released, we will tag that commit with a version number v0.1.0.
 Any hotfixes will increment x by one, and a new tag will be created accordingly.
 If at some point we don’t want to provide hot-fixes to a given minor release, then the corresponding release branch may be deleted.

 All changes must be initially merged into master.
-There is a backport-candidate label, which must be put on pull requests that in addition must be merged into the release branch.
+There is a backport-candidate label, which must be put on PRs that in addition must be merged into the release branch.

-The recommended mechanism for merging PRs lablelled with backport-candidate into master is to use the Squash and merge commit option:
+The recommended mechanism for merging PRs labeled with backport-candidate into master is to use the Squash and merge commit option:

 After such a PR (with label backport-candidate) has been merged into master, it must then subsequently be merged into the release branch as soon as possible.
 It is the responsibility of the person merging such PRs to also perform this merge into the release branch.